-The Fair Labor Association's goal is for this 1.0 guide to provide enough motivation and information, along with some practical first steps, for companies and suppliers to start mapping their supply chains effectively and efficiently.
-It should prove useful to any company, manufacturer, or supplier that is part of a supply chain.
+FLA's goal is to provide information and practical first steps for companies and suppliers to start mapping their supply chains effectively and efficiently.
+It can be used by any company, manufacturer, or supplier that is part of a supply chain.

-All businesses, ranging from those dealing with raw materials to manufactured goods, face myriad questions in connection with supply-chain mapping.
-This guide will aid in answering some of those questions.
+All businesses, whether dealing with raw materials or manufactured goods, face myriad questions in connection with supply chain mapping.
+This guide will answer some of those questions.
 To learn more about the terms used in this guidance document, please refer to Annex 1: Glossary.